sensu/sensu-docs-legacy/source/docs/0.22/checks.md

 aggregate
 : description
   : Create a result aggregate for the check.
-Check result data will be aggregated and exposed via the [Sensu API /aggregates endpoint](api-aggregates).
+Check result data will be
+    aggregated and exposed via the [Sensu Aggregates API](api-aggregates).
 This feature does not work with `standalone` checks.
 : required
   : false
 : type